 Molehill Primary Academy provides challenging and enjoyable learning through a range of sporting activities.
-We follow the National Curriculum aims along with the PE HUB scheme of work to ensure that our PE curriculum is ambitious and that the children build on and develop their skills to achieve success in each and every lesson.
+We follow the National Curriculum aims to ensure that our PE curriculum is ambitious and designed to promote leadership opportunities for the children to build on and develop their skills to achieve success in each and every lesson.
 Included within this, children take part in; Gymnastics, Dance, Attack Defend and Shoot, Hit Catch and Run, Send and Return, Run Jump and Throw, Swimming and Outdoor Adventurous Activities.
-This scheme offers logically planned curriculum sequencing which supports pupil progress.
-Our scheme of work allows for a natural approach of scientific inquiry within PE which generates opportunities to use our literacy and numeracy skills as we encourage our children to self and peer assess with the recording of data relevant to their age.
+Our logically planned curriculum sequences support pupil progress and enable our children to feel confident to compete in a wide variety of events and festivals throughout the year.
+Our curriculum allows for a natural approach of scientific inquiry within PE which generates opportunities to use our literacy and numeracy skills as we encourage our children to self and peer assess with the recording of data relevant to their age.
 Our staff are well supported to access all areas of the curriculum with modelling of our expectations a priority for their learning.
 Building on the children’s long term muscle memory and facilitating opportunities within the children’s learning to recall knowledge from previous experiences is paramount to the delivery of our curriculum.
 Children learn ways to link their learning from previous lessons which enables them to draw parallels between their skills in more sophisticated ways, transferring concepts between subject areas.
 The delivery of new content and skills is underpinned by plentiful opportunities for professional development at Molehill Primary Academy.
 To support staff subject knowledge within each subject area, we have key staff who can provide guidance in particular sports which ensures that the curriculum is taught with high expectations and precise skill development.

-All pupils are invited to participate in intra and inter school competitions within The Trust and the local area which is an inclusive approach to develop teamwork and leadership skills, mental and social skills as well as physical.
+All pupils are invited to participate in intra and inter school competitions within both the Trust and the local area which is an inclusive approach to develop teamwork and leadership skills, mental and social skills as well as physical.
 It also gives all children the opportunity to experience the success of competitive sports.
-Annual Sports day also ensures that all pupils have the opportunity to apply their skills and work collaboratively across year groups.
-Our pupils often lead our sporting events and have a big involvement in their organisation, working on and developing their leadership roles from within their lessons.
+Our Annual Sports day also ensures that all pupils have the opportunity to apply their skills and work collaboratively across year groups.
+Our pupils often lead our sporting events are involved in their implementation and organisation, working on and developing their leadership roles from within their lessons.